HL7/fhir-shorthand/input/pagecontent/index.md

 **Example:**

-* After constraining an address element to either a USAddress or a CanadianAddress, bind the address.state properties to a US state value set or Canadian provence value set:
+* After constraining an address element to either a USAddress or a CanadianAddress, bind the address.state properties to a value set of US states and Canadian provences:

   ```
   * address only USAddress or CanadianAddress
-  * address[USAddress].state from USStateValueSet
+  * address[USAddress].state from USStateValueSet (required)
-  * address[CanadianAddress].state from CanadianProvenceValueSet
+  * address[CanadianAddress].state from CanadianProvenceValueSet (required)
   ```

 ##### Sliced Array Paths

 FHIR allows lists to be compartmentalized into sublists called "slices".
-For example, the Observation.component list in a profile for Apgar score might have a RespiratoryScore component slice and a Appearance component slice (and others).
 To address a specific slice, follow the path with square brackets (`[` `]`) containing the slice name.
+Since slices are most often unordered, slice names rather than array indices should be used.

 To access a slice of a slice (i.e., _reslicing_), follow the first pair of brackets with a second pair containing the resliced slice name.

 **Examples:**

-* In an Observation representing Apgar score, fix the code in the RespirationScore slice of Observation.component:
+* In an Observation profile representing Apgar score, with slices for RespiratoryScore, AppearanceScore, and others, fix the RespirationScore:

   `* component[RespiratoryScore].code = SCT#24388001 "Apgar score 5 (finding)"`

-* If the Apgar RespiratoryScore is resliced to represent the one and five minute Apgar scores:
+* If the Apgar RespiratoryScore is resliced to represent the one and five minute Apgar scores, set the OneMinuteScore and FiveMinuteScore sub-slices:

-  `* component[RespiratoryScore][OneMinute].code = SCT#24388001 "Apgar score 5 (finding)"`
+  `* component[RespiratoryScore][OneMinuteScore].code = SCT#24388001 "Apgar score 5 (finding)"`

-  `* component[RespiratoryScore][FiveMinute].code = SCT#13323003 "Apgar score 7 (finding)"`
+  `* component[RespiratoryScore][FiveMinuteScore].code = SCT#13323003 "Apgar score 7 (finding)"`

 ##### Extension Paths